 Cisco Umbrella and its other security solutions are supported by Cisco Talos, a global, round-the-clock threat intelligence research team.
 Talos finds out about new threat vectors as soon as they emerge and works counter cybersecurity measures into Cisco’s security offerings.
 That way, all your Cisco security technology can recognize and block the vast majority of threats—even new and obscure ones.

 Custom Computer Specialists has a track record of helping healthcare organizations modernize and secure their operations.
-To discuss your organization’s security concerns and needs, contact one of our representatives today.
+We’ve developed a guide to next-generation networking in healthcare to help you modernize and secure your practice.
+Download the free guide now.